-Adipose Stem Cell Therapy (ASCT) is an innovative treatment for degenerative injuries.
+Adipose Cell Therapy (ASCT) is an innovative treatment for degenerative injuries.
 It uses the body’s natural healing process to accelerate and enhance recovery.

-The adipose-derived stem cell is safer and easily accessible compared to other stem cell alternatives.
-Dr. Peter Lewis and the Surecell team are the most experienced PRP (Platelet Rich Plasma) and ASCT doctors in Australia.
+The adipose-derived cell is safer and easily accessible compared to other cell alternatives.
+Dr. Peter Lewis and the Surecell team are the most experienced PRP (Platelet-Rich Plasma) and ASCT doctors in Australia.

 What does the process involve?

-The doctor will harvest the adipose stem cells from your belly fat using a liposuction technique.
+The doctor will harvest the adipose cells from your belly fat using a liposuction technique.

 A nurse will take your blood (like a normal blood test), which will be spun in a centrifuge to isolate the plasma component.
 This plasma is rich in platelets and growth factors.

-The PRP is mixed with the adipose stem cells and activated under light before being injected into the site of the injury with a local anaesthetic.
+The PRP is mixed with the adipose cells and activated under light before being injected into the site of the injury with a local anaesthetic.

 The process takes around 2 hours in total.

 How does it work?

-The stem cells promote growth and regeneration by releasing growth factors, which stimulate cells to multiply and form new tissue.
+The adipose-derived cells promote growth and regeneration by releasing growth factors, which stimulate cells to multiply and form new tissue.

-The stem cells and growth factors also work by reducing the “oedema” or bruising of underlying bone which allows better blood flow to the cartilage.
+The cells and growth factors also work by reducing the “oedema” or bruising of underlying bone which allows better blood flow to the cartilage.
 This means more nutrients such as oxygen to help the cartilage heal.

 ASCT is much more potent than PRP and lasts longer, meaning more severe cases hold better results.